Skip to main content

 At the moment our practice is to respond on a complaints basis in the context of a risk-based approach.
 This is because of the very limited resources available to us.
 We will respond to any complaints we have received.
 We have had occasional complaints around sustainability more generally, but not in any overwhelming number, to be perfectly honest.
 Generally, there is a good level of compliance by broadcasters that are regulated by the BAI.
 It is a fairly mature industry and in our experience they generally behave responsibly, which has allowed us to adopt this approach of responding on a complaints basis.
 We certainly would envisage that there may be a need for a particular or focused detail in any revised codes around climate claims.

-Notwithstanding the resources issues, which I appreciate, maybe it is not enough to wait for members of the public to say there is a problem with a particular TV show of whatever.
+Notwithstanding the resources issues, which I appreciate, maybe it is not enough to wait for members of the public to say there is a problem with a particular TV show or whatever.
 Maybe there is a role for the BAI, on an annual basis, to look generally at how broadcasters are reporting on climate, and perhaps to track it over the years to see.
 It is fair to say that it has improved, and we can say this anecdotally, but perhaps if there was an annual report by the BAI, and a serious analysis of the reporting on climate and the editorial policy approach across the sector, that would be very helpful.

 Ms Celene Craig

-We are putting in place all the local radio licences over the next three years, which are falling due to be re-advertised.
+We are putting in place all the local radio licences over the next three years, which are falling due to be readvertised.
 We are specifically seeking proposals in this regard within our guide for applicants.
 We are looking for specific proposals from them as broadcasters and also on the manner in which it would be covered.
 Those commitments would then be embodied within their sound broadcasting contract with the BAI.
 This gives us a very strong basis for calling on any commitments that are made, and for being able to get more detail on the nature and kind of content that is being covered.
 I feel that this will offer a lot of opportunities going forward.

 I welcome Ms Craig her team from the BAI and I thank her for the presentation.
 It is heartening to see the work the BAI has done and the progress that has been made.
 I wish that other sectors of our society could take the same credit.